ruralant/portfolio/src/blog/development/co2-js.md

 ### Getting Started with CO2.js in the browser or Node.js

 The easiest way to start to use the library in the browser is to use SkyPack.
-SkyPack is a CDN that allows you to import npm packages directly in the browser.
+SkyPack is a CDN that allows us to import npm packages directly in the browser.

 ```html
 <script type="module">